Consequences for late or non-filing of tax returns

 - You have submitted the outstanding tax returns and/or documents before the due date stated in the offer of composition*; and

-- You have filed on time for the past 2 years.
+- You have filed your tax returns on time for the past 2 years.

 *Filing (including certified statement of accounts where applicable) must be reflected in your tax account.

-A summons may be issued to you (or in the case of a partnership, the precedent partner) to attend Court on a specified date if IRAS does not receive:
+A Notice to Attend Court/ Summons may be issued to you (or the precedent partner in the case of a partnership) if IRAS does not receive:

 - The required tax return and/or documents by the due date